 Many enjoy fish for their Christmas Eve dinner

-Whether the main dish or part of a larger feast, fish seems to be very popular for the Christmas Eve Dinner for many Europeans:
+Whether the main dish or part of a larger feast, fish is part of the top European Christmas dishes:

 - Croatians and Serbians usually have dried cod bakalar

 - Italians also enjoy salted cod baccala, but also sardines, eel, clams, and calamari

 - Czechs eat carp soup and fried carp with potato salad

 - Poles also have carp, after barszcz soup, with uszka dumplings and krokiety.
 And salatka jarzynowa is a very popular Polish dish that is enjoyed not only for Christmas but also on birthdays and other special occasions.

 - Serbians eat carp, as well, right after kapustnica sauerkraut soup